cdowdy/bolt-html5-video/README.md

     # other fields here
     video: # our video field to call in the template
     type: file # the type of field we are using.
+    # or if uploading through the record creating / edit screen
+    #type: filelist
 ```